liuhewei/run-app-sublime/README.md

           // variables can be use: $DIR$, $FILE$, $PROJ$ "args": [""],

-          // define what should follow the command:
+          // optional: define what should follow the command
+          // default is None
           // "dir" - file directory, same as $DIR$
           // "file" - file name, same as $FILE$
-          // "proj" - project directory, same as $PROJ$
+          // "proj" - project directory, same as $PROJ$ "type": "",
-          // "none"(default) - nothing:
-          //       if args use variables, "type" must be "none" "type": "",

-          // Is a command line application or not:
+          // optional: command line application or not
           // default is false
           "cli": true

+          // optional: send in selected text as input or not
+          // default is false
+          "input": true
         }
     }
 ```